What Are Terpenes?

 Terpenes are everywhere in nature — they are the part that gives plants their specific aromas.
 Although most people only associate them with cannabis, lavender and hops are just a few of the many other plants rich in terpenes.
 Almost every plant surrounding us has them, and they are essential to our daily lives.

 Their bioactive properties help us in many ways, vastly increasing our quality of life.
-From boosting our mood to offering pain relief, terpenes are a great alternative to traditional medicine.
+Terpenes are a great alternative to traditional medicine.